 So which one should you choose?
 Let us help you with our guide on the best brands and their prominent features.
 We will be rating these brands on the market share, customer satisfaction, reliability, software platform or operating system and technology.

 This South Korean electronics giant is quickly becoming the biggest market share holder in the UK.
 They offer a wide range of LED-backlit LCD TVs from puny 19 inches to giant 100+ inches and have ceased plasma TV production.

 Samsung is leading the 4K race with their flagship SUHD technology and boasts having one of the best smart TV user interfaces.
 It has a brilliant track record of producing reliable products using good material.
-For the past couple of years, they are consistently producing some of the best TV screens for UK market even at prices as low as £500.
+For the past couple of years, they are consistently producing some of the best TV screens for UK market even at the lowest prices.

 Samsung Smart Hub interface and Tizen OS are the best in the industry and feature a plethora of apps such as catch up TV, BBC iPlayer, Youtube, Spotify, Vudu, Netflix, Amazon Instant, Plex, Dailymotion and more.

 Though they are usually pricier compared to other major brands and are unpopular for high energy consumption, Samsung is a reliable brand and delivers some of the best products.

 OLED OLED OLED!!